The Best Business Phone Lines

 While 8×8 and RingCentral are business phone line providers operating with established businesses in mind, Ooma follows Vonage in offering a more streamlined package better suited to smaller businesses.
 Here are some ways it impressed us:

-User-friendly interface: The Ooma platform is designed with ease of use in mind.
+User-friendly interface: During our testing of the Ooma platform, we found that it is designed with ease of use in mind.
 Tasks like setting up a virtual receptionist or transferring calls are intuitive, making it accessible for teams without dedicated IT staff.
-Comparatively, RingCentral’s interface is also user-friendly but offers more advanced customization options that might overwhelm smaller teams.
+We would prefer if we could add colleagues to a call directly, but sending a link to them isn’t a huge workaround.
+Comparatively, RingCentral’s interface is also user-friendly but offers more advanced customization options that might overwhelm smaller teams; with Ooma almost every task is straightforward.

 Ooma business phone line platform showing outgoing call creation on software